Research

 Clinical Trials

 After decades with no approved treatments, cachexia research has entered a historic phase.
-Multiple trials are now enrolling — including the first-ever pivotal-scale studies.
-Here is what is currently open.
+Multiple trials are now enrolling.
+Below is information on clinical trials, including a list of trials that are enrolling.

 What is a clinical trial?